-In view of the above-mentioned problem, it is an object of the present invention to provide a vehicle air conditioner 35 with a refrigerant cycle.
-It is another object of the present invention to provide a vehicle air conditioner that eliminates a fog immediately even if a windshield of the vehicle is fogged.
+In view of the above-mentioned problem, it is an object of the present invention to provide an air conditioner for a 35 compartment, which improves heating performance of a compartment.
+It is another object of the present invention to provide a vehicle air conditioner with a refrigerant cycle, which removes fog immediately even if a windshield of the vehicle is fogged.